noisesocket/spec/noisesocket.md

    * Section [1.1](handshake-message) Handshake message
    * Section [1.2](transport-message) Transport message

-All numbers are big-endian.
+All numbers are unsigned big-endian.

-1.1.
+2.1.
 Handshake message
 --------------------------------

 For the simplicity of processing, all handshake messages have identical structure: